Areas of Service

 up to 100% in areas such as exploration of oil and natural gas fields, infrastructure & marketing related aspects of the industry, refining in the private sector, etc. and

-Up to 49% in PSUs engaged in petroleum refining.7
+Up to 49% in PSUs engaged in petroleum refining.12

-In India, the O&NG industry has huge potential and contributes over 15% to the India’s GDP.8 The landscape in the O&NG sector promises to be dynamic with scope for growth of business entities.
-This industry has always attracted foreign direct investments, and according to data released by the Department for Promotion of Industry and Internal Trade Policy (DPIIT), the petroleum and natural gas sector attracted FDI worth US$ 7.07 billion between April 2000 and December 2019.
-With 3.14 million sq. km of potential reserves lying unexplored until 2016, India’s potential in the oil and gas sector is immense and there exists vast headroom for new discoveries.9
+The O&NG sector holds a great potential to provide room for commercial organisations to expand and flourish.
+The landscape in the O&NG sector promises to be dynamic with scope for growth of business entities.
+The O&NG industry has always attracted foreign direct investments, and according to data released by the Department for Promotion of Industry and Internal Trade Policy (DPIIT), the petroleum and natural gas sector attracted FDI worth US$ 7.98 billion between April 2000 - December 2021.
+India’s potential in the oil and gas sector is immense and there exists vast headroom for new discoveries, India aims to commercialise 50% of its strategic petroleum reserves to raise funds and build additional storage tanks to offset high oil prices.13

-Further, the Government of India’s push towards a gas based economy10 is estimated to present new investments and opportunities in this area.
-India’s focus on a gas-based economy is in line with the global commitment made at the Paris meeting on climate change, which aims to reduce India's carbon emissions by up to 35% from 2005 levels by 2030 and producing 40% of the power from non-fossil fuel sources by 2030.
+Further, the Government of India’s push towards a gas-based economy,14 is estimated to present new investments and opportunities in this area.
+Recently, the Central Government is set to raise the target of the share of natural gas in the energy mix to 15% by 2030 from 6.7%.15 India’s focus on a gas-based economy is in line with the global commitment made at the Paris meeting on climate change, which aims to reduce India's carbon emissions by up to 35% from 2005 levels by 2030 and producing 40% of the power from non-fossil fuel sources by 2030.
 These developments present an opportunity for India’s downstream and midstream oil and gas sectors.

 From an economical and financial perspective, investment in O&NG is lucrative with substantial prospects in India.
 Given the growing demand for crude oil in India and its wide application in household and industrial activities, it is unlikely that there will be any reduction in investment in this sector.
 While the Union Government resolves teething issues in the O&NG sector, the landscape in the O&NG sector promises to be dynamic with scope for growth for business entities and development of the sector.

-3 IBEF is a trust established by the Department of Commerce, Ministry of Commerce and Industry, Government of India.
-IBEF’s objective is to promote and create international awareness of the Made in India label in markets overseas and to facilitate dissemination of knowledge of Indian products.
-Available at: https://www.ibef.org/industry/oil-gas-india.aspx (hereinafter “IBEF”) (accessed on August 22, 2020)
+4 IBEF Indian Oil and Gas Industry Analysis (published in March 2022) available at https://www.ibef.org/download/1650545147_Oil_and_Gas-Feb_2022.pdf (accessed on June 04, 2022); IBEF is a trust established by the Department of Commerce, Ministry of Commerce and Industry, Government of India.
+IBEF’s objective is to promote and create international awareness of the Made in India label in markets overseas and to facilitate dissemination of knowledge of Indian products (hereinafter “IBEF”).